Anton Arensky: Biography

 Arensky was born into an affluent, music-loving family in Novgorod, Russia.
 He was musically precocious and had composed a number of songs and piano pieces by the age of nine.
-With his mother and father, he moved to Saint Petersburg in 1879, after which he studied composition at the Saint Petersburg Conservatory with Nikolai Rimsky-Korsakov.
+With his mother and father, he moved to Saint Petersburg in 1879, where he studied composition privately with Karl Karlovich Zikke (1850-1890) and later at the Saint Petersburg Conservatory with Nikolai Rimsky-Korsakov.